activeviam/browser-based-export/packages/browser-based-export/README.md

 ## Session isolation

 Every export happens in an isolated Chromium context.
-It means that the cookies, [Web Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) items or any sensitive information will not be shared accross exports.
+It means that the cookies, [Web Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) items or any sensitive information will not be shared across exports.
 Even if they are launched in parallel.

 ## Note